opnfv/ipv6/docs/release/installation/index.rst

 :Abstract:

-This document provides the users with the Installation Procedure to install OPNFV Euphrates Release on IPv6-only Infrastructure.
+This document provides the users with the Installation Procedure to install OPNFV Fraser Release on IPv6-only Infrastructure.

 .. toctree::
    :numbered: